Tesla-Fryvo/Homelab/README.md

 ---
 ## Disclaimer & Credits
-I did not write some of the Docker Compose configuration used in this project.
+I did not write most of the Docker Compose configuration used in this project.
 All credits for the setup and original code go entirely to the original creator.
-This repository is personal archive and portfolio
+This repository is archive and portfolio